Inventory Collateral definition

 Inventory Collateral has the meaning specified therefor in Section 3(a).

-Inventory Collateral means all inventory of each Borrower, whether now owned or hereafter acquired, wherever located, including, without limitation, all goods of such Borrower held for sale or lease or furnished or to be furnished under contracts of service, all goods held for display or demonstration, goods on lease or consignment, spare parts, repair parts, returned and repossessed goods, software embedded in such goods, all raw materials, work-in-process, finished goods and supplies used or consumed in such Borrower's business, together with all documents, documents of title, dock warrants, dock receipts, warehouse receipts, bills of lading or orders for the delivery of all, or any portion, of the foregoing; provided, however, that "Inventory Collateral" shall not include goods which are placed by the owner thereof on consignment with a Borrower in compliance with SECTION 2-326 of the Uniform Commercial Code of the applicable jurisdiction.
+Inventory Collateral means all inventory of the Borrower and each of the Subsidiary Guarantors, whether now owned or hereafter acquired, including, without limitation, all goods of the Borrower held for sale or lease or furnished or to be furnished under contracts of service, all goods held for display or demonstration, goods on lease or consignment, spare parts, repair parts, returned and repossessed goods, all raw materials, work-in-process, finished goods and supplies used or consumed in the Borrower's business, together with all documents, documents of title, dock warrants, dock receipts, warehouse receipts, bills of lading or orders for the delivery of all, or any portion, of the foregoing; provided, however, that "Inventory Collateral" shall not include goods which are placed by the owner thereof on consignment with the Borrower.

 Inventory Collateral means all Collateral consisting of Inventory and the proceeds thereof.